Pravargav/Amadeus/English/sentences.md

 -> She drove through the market. (inside the market area)- (Through -go inside and come out)

--> The door closed by itself/ The machine stopped by itself.

-(To show something happens automatically without any human intervention.)

 -> I missed checking this week’s shift details earlier.